 Several limitations remain.
-First, our experiments focus on classroom-scale social systems, and the scalability of the framework to larger or more complex network structures has not yet been validated.
-Second, the modeling of psychological variables relies on questionnaire-based mappings and parametric noise; future extensions could incorporate more fine-grained behavioral traces.
-Finally, the present study emphasizes descriptive and mechanistic analysis, leaving intervention- or optimization-oriented applications for future work.
+First, the experiments focus on classroom-scale systems, and scalability to larger networks has not yet been validated.
+Second, psychological variables are modeled through questionnaire-based mappings and parametric noise.
+Third, trust gating depends on LLM-generated evaluative scores, which may inherit self-preference or evaluator-specific biases despite structured prompts and constrained evidence.
+Finally, the present study is a descriptive mechanism simulation, not a causal validation of students' actual cognitive processes.

-Future directions include extending the framework to other settings of social learning and opinion formation, incorporating richer psychological and contextual variables, and exploring optimal information interventions and guidance strategies under constrained cognition.
-Overall, this work offers a new computational lens for understanding how cognitive differentiation arises in realistic social environments, and it argues for a more cautious and controllable role for large language models in social computing.
+Future directions include extending the framework to other settings of social learning, incorporating richer behavioral traces, and exploring information interventions under constrained cognition.